-L'Oréal Human Rights policies
+L'Oréal Human Rights Policy:

 The Group published its first Human Rights Policy in 2017.
-This document is designed to share the Group's commitment around Human Rights issues with consumers, stakeholders and other interested groups, and how this commitment is respected in practice.
-The policy was communicated to L'Oréal UK and Ireland employees twice in 2022
+This document is designed to share the Group's commitment around Human Rights issues with consumers, stakeholders, and other interested groups, and how this commitment is respected in practice.
+The policy was communicated to L'Oréal UK and Ireland employees twice in 2023.
+A new version of the compulsory ethics and Human Rights e-learning was rolled out within the organisation.
+As of December 2023, 66% have completed the course.